A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 Enlightened Equipment Visp Rain Jacket

-The Enlightened Equipment Visp is an ultralight 3-layer waterproof-breathable rain shell.
+The Enlightened Equipment Visp is an ultralight 3-layer waterproof-breathable rain shell that’s ideal for those who like to travel fast and light.
 It’s breathable enough that it can be used as a wind shell and is the lightest model on our list that comes with pit zips.

-It uses a 20,000mm waterproof and breathable membrane with 7d nylon ripstop face fabric.
-It comes with an adjustable hood, velcro wrist cuffs, and a waterproof zipper.
-Though it is very breathable, we don’t think it’s necessarily twice as breathable as any other item on this list.
-That 75,000 g/m²/24hr breathability rating is certainly a result of extremely controlled laboratory settings.
+The Visp uses a 20,000mm waterproof and breathable membrane with 7d nylon ripstop face fabric.
+Though highly breathable, our testers didn’t think it’s twice as breathable as any other item on this list – that 75,000 g/m²/24hr breathability rating is certainly a result of extremely controlled laboratory settings!
+Nevertheless, it performed well in higher temps and when working up a sweat.

 This rain shell could be more waterproof, though, and you’ll want to reapply a DWR coating regularly to keep it from wetting out.
-There’s also no chest pocket.
+There’s also no chest pocket and the fabric is too skinny to guarantee longevity.
 But for under six ounces with pit zips, this seems like a small price to pay.

 PROs